 Previous finalists and winners: Healthy Life

-– a design award for solutions that improve or redefine a service
+– A design award for solutions that improve or redefine a service.

 Previous finalists and winners: Outstanding Service

-Previous finalists and winners: Employment Growth
+Previous finalists and winners: Save Resources

 This award is given to a concept, product or piece of work that has become an icon of Danish design.
 The work or concept should be unique, well known and admired internationally and be an excellent representative of the Danish design tradition.
 The work is monumental and is itself part of the Danish brand.